View Categories

 The Messiah: God’s Anointed One #

 The word “Messiah” comes from the Hebrew word “Mashiach,” which means “the Anointed One.”
-In the Old Testament, kings, priests, and prophets were set apart for service by being anointed with oil.
-David was anointed as king while still a shepherd boy:
+In the Old Testament, kings, priests, and prophets were set apart for service by being anointed with oil, a sign of divine appointment and empowerment.
+David, the shepherd boy chosen to be Israel’s king, was marked by this anointing.

 “Then Samuel took the horn of oil and anointed David in the midst of his brothers; and the Spirit of the Lord came mightily upon David from that day forward.”